The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 AXE Google Chrome Extension allows you to test accessibility violations using its inspector, though you will need to use Chrome.

-WAVE Web Accessibility Evaluation Tool is an automated tool to provide guidance on where your site needs tweaking to improve the accessibility.
+WAVE Web Accessibility Evaluation Tool is an automated tool to provide guidance on where your site needs tweaking to improve accessibility.
 While no substitute for real users, it can provide valuable insights.

-ARIA Authoring Practices Guide (APG) provides design patterns for common interface elements i.e. checkboxes, tab panels, sliders, toggle buttons, toolbars etc.).
+ARIA Authoring Practices Guide (APG) provides design patterns for common interface elements, i.e. checkboxes, tab panels, sliders, toggle buttons, toolbars, etc.).

 12. Do the hard work, so your customers don’t have to!

 Whether it is related to accessibility, usability or otherwise, doing the hard graft so that your users don’t, is one of the fundamentals of great user-centred design.
-It doesn’t matter if the experience is on websites, apps or in-vehicle infotainment, designing experiences or products that people can use is our duty and we should get it right.
+It doesn’t matter if the experience is on websites, apps or in-vehicle infotainment, designing experiences or products that people can use is our duty, and we should get it right.

 Having accessibility as part of the customer experience process will only serve to reinforce the significance it has within your business.
-Ensuring your design teams and workforce thinking in that way has to be of benefit.
+Ensuring your design teams and workforce think in that way has to be of benefit.
 So long as we do the best we can, we can only improve!

 Millions of people are affected by limiting conditions every day.

-Make accessibility part of your day to day activity
+Make accessibility part of your day-to-day activity

 Implement sufficient colour contrast